MSN + MSIS: Data Analytics Dual Degree, MSN + MSIS

-Courses toward the MSN in Nursing Informatics degree with Certification in Healthcare Information Management are offered through both the Division of Nursing and the Master of Science in Information Systems (MSIS) Program.
+Courses toward the MSN + MSIS: Data Analytics Dual Degree are offered through both the Division of Nursing and the Master of Science in Information Systems (MSIS) Program.
 Normally, the MSIS Healthcare Information Management Concentration courses follow core courses in the MSN Program.
 Finally, a sequence of clinical practicum courses completes the degree requirements.

 DeSales University is home to some of the most advanced simulation technology in a university setting.